 The surrounding area is some of the most impressive in Wales with magnificent landscapes, rivers, lakes, canals, waterfalls, ancient woodlands and plenty of clean fresh mountain air.
 The lush valleys and windswept uplands of the Brecon Beacons are not only a birdwatcher’s paradise they are also a haven for all sorts of wildlife.

 The Brecon Beacons is the perfect place for keen walkers with easy access straight onto the mountains and upto Pen-y-fan the highest peak (886m) in Southern Britain.
 The National Park extends to over 500 square miles so there is plenty of space if you need to get away from it all!
+Brecon Beacons National Park has some of the darkest night skies in the world and the whole of the National Park was given International Dark Sky Reserve status in 2013.
 There are a selection of outdoor shops in Brecon to equip you for the mountains.